Inter-Party Dialogue

 How to coordinate with other actors/which other stakeholders to involve?

-• Establish Clear Operational Structures: Define roles, responsibilities, and protocols.
-Where institutionalization is opted for, or where included as an early response mechanisms, use MOUs to formalize the relationship and clarify commitments, responsibilities, and expectations.
+Establish clear operational structures: Define roles, responsibilities and protocols.
+Where institutionalization is opted for, or where included as an early response mechanism, use MOUs to formalize the relationship and clarify commitments, responsibilities and expectations.
 This can provide a solid foundation for cooperation and help prevent conflicts.

 How to ensure sustainability?